Why are concessions so expensive at the ballpark?

 "Friedman suggests a competitive explanation.
 There are high costs of providing refreshments (the staffing and capital costs of the concession stand) over the short period of time demand exists.
 As a result, popcorn is expected to have a high price because its true cost is indeed high."

 What can be said about popcorn at the movies also can be said about concessions at the ballparks.
-The demand for concessions only exists during games, so there is a high opportunity cost of the concession space and a high price for concessions helps cover this high cost.
+The demand for concessions only exists during games, so there is a high opportunity cost of the concession space, and a high price for concessions helps cover this increased cost.

 So those are three theories used to explain why concessions are so expensive at the ballpark.